18th century in literature: 1700–1709

 1707: Henry Fielding was born on 22 April.

-1708: Simon Ockley published an English translation of Ibn Tufail's Hayy ibn Yaqdhan, a 12th-century philosophical novel, as The Improvement of Human Reason: Exhibited in the Life of Hai Ebn Yokdhan.
-This was the first English translation directly from the Arabic original.

 1711: Alexander Pope began a career in literature with the publishing of his An Essay on Criticism.

 1712: French philosophical writer Jean Jacques Rousseau was born on 28 June and his countryman Denis Diderot was born the following year 1713 on 5 October.
 Also in 1712 Pope published The Rape of the Lock and in 1713 Windsor Forest.

 1709: Samuel Johnson was born on 18 September in Lichfield, Staffordshire.

 1710–1719

 1717: Horace Walpole was born on 24 September.